 The process of training is all about putting the body under stress so that it has to repair stronger.
 The harder you train or race, the more muscle fibres are torn apart to be rebuilt.
 Anyone who has done a hard race or a big interval session knows about the aches and pains it leads to.

-But often training hard doesn’t express itself as soreness for long.
-Maybe later in the day or something of a struggle on the next day’s run.
-And yet a good Threshold run can take 4-5 days to recover from, speedwork 10-14 days.
+Often training hard doesn’t express itself as soreness for long, certainly later in the day or a struggle on the next day’s run but not for days on end.
+Yet a good Threshold run can take 4-5 days to recover from, speedwork 10-14 days.
 As I say, there may not be any obvious aches or pains but if you’re attentive to your running you can find there’s something missing for a while.
 By then it’s certainly not a case of being underfuelled, it’s just waiting for the muscles to repair and other adaptations to take place.

 Ramped up sympathetic nervous system